-The underwriters propose to offer the shares of common stock directly to the public at the initial public offering price set forth on the cover page of this prospectus and to certain dealers at that price less a concession not in excess of \$0.84 per share.
-After the initial offering of the shares to the public, if all of the shares of common stock are not sold at the initial public offering price, the underwriters may change the offering price and other selling terms.
+The underwriters propose to offer the shares of common stock directly to the public at the initial public offering price set forth on the cover page of this prospectus and to certain dealers at that price less a concession not in excess of \$ per share.
+Any such dealers may resell shares to certain other brokers and dealers at a discount of up to \$ per share from the initial public offering price.
+After the initial offering price, the underwriters may change the offering price and other selling terms.
 Sales of shares made outside of the United States may be made by affiliates of the underwriters.